A Review of the Men's Straight Fit Chapman Cardigan Pdf Pattern by Ellie & Mac.

 I may earn a small commission for purchases made through affiliate links in this post but the opinions expressed here are my own.
 You will not be charged extra.

-I picked up The Straight Fit Chapman Cardigan pdf pattern by Ellie & Mac while it was on offer for only £0.77 ($1).
-It's worth checking their Wacky & Free Patterns regularly as the patterns listed there change weekly.
+I picked up The Straight Fit Chapman Cardigan pdf pattern by Ellie & Mac while it was on offer.
+It's worth checking their Weekly Sale and Free Patterns Section regularly if you like a bargain!
 I have made the FREE Curved Hem Pocket Tank a few times as well as The Summer Nights Set so I'm familiar with their patterns.
 There has been some discussion on social media recently on the quality of the pattern drafting from E&M - apparently they are poor quality because the sleeves are cut out on the fold.
 I haven't found this to be the case personally, however, the garments I have made have been very simple, constructed with stretch fabric so it's difficult to judge and of course I don't have any dressmaking or pattern drafting training.

 I thought that The Men's Chapman Cardigan looked like a useful garment that I could make for my husband - a light layer to wear over a t-shirt.
 It's a very simple shape with pockets and no fastenings.
 There is also an option to make a sleeveless version.
 There is a Curvy Fit Ladies and Unisex Children's version available to purchase too.
 Recommended fabric for The Chapman Cardigan is a 4-way, 50% medium weight stretch knit and it comes in sizes XS - 5XL (32" - 60" chest).